StoicDreams/MyFiCDN/cdn/d/en-US/privacy.md

 <webui-quote theme="primary">

-This privacy notice discloses the privacy practices for this application {APP_NAME}, its domain {DOMAIN}, and all of {COMPANY_POSSESSIVE} platforms, including software products, services, and websites.
+This privacy notice discloses the privacy practices for this application {APP_NAME}, its domain {APP_DOMAIN}, and all of {APP_COMPANY_POSSESSIVE} platforms, including software products, services, and websites.
 This notice includes the following:

 - What personally identifiable information is collected from you through our websites or applications, how it is used, and with whom it may be shared.
 - What choices are available to you regarding the use of your data.